cloudmesh/classes/docs/source/lesson/devops/saltstack.rst

 Overview
 ----------------------------------------------------------------------

-This lesson will introduce you to a very important topic to Salt (or SaltStack), a configuration management system.
+This lesson will introduce you to SaltStack, a configuration management system.

 .. tip:: Duration: 1 hour and 30 minutes